dodyagung/citcuit/CONTRIBUTING.md

 ## Create a Fork & Pull Request

 This method is suitable for **developer**.
-If you want to add a feature or patch the bug yourself, just follow this 5 steps :
+If you are able to add a feature or patch the bug yourself, just follow this steps :

-1. To avoid duplicates, check existing issues, pull requests and commits (both master and develop branch) first
-2. Fork CitCuit repo (**master** branch) to your GitHub account
+1. Fork CitCuit repo to your GitHub account
-3. Clone it to your computer locally
+2. Clone it to your computer locally and checkout :
+   * `master` branch for bug patch
+   * `develop` branch for new feature or enhancement
+3. Rename `.env.example` to `.env` and edit it according your config needs
 4. Make changes, commit and push it to your GitHub
-5. Create a pull request back to CitCuit repo (**develop** branch)
+5. Create a pull request back to CitCuit repo and to :
+   * `master` branch for your bug patch
+   * `develop` branch for your new feature or enhancement

 This GitHub [fork guide](https://guides.github.com/activities/forking) and [pull request guide](https://help.github.com/articles/using-pull-requests) might be useful for you.

-**Which branch?**
+## Which Branch?

-- **master** branch contain last stable version and can be used for production
+- `master` branch is contain last stable version and can be used for production
-- **develop** branch is used for testing and accommodating pull request destination
+- `develop` branch is used for development until it merged into master branch